AlexBocken/AVL/README.md

 ### Script

 The script I've implemented to rip from ozdic seems to work fine in general, but has a few issues from time to time.
-Expect some weird formatting from time to time.
+Expect some weird formatting at points.
 These will be fixed over the coming weeks.

 ## License